mokolodi1/myvisaangel/README.md

 Once connected to the AWS box, go to the shell that isn't currently running the server and run `git pull origin master` to pull all the latest code down from GitHub.
 Then you can go to the shell running the server and restart it by doing C-c (hold control and press C) and then calling the command to start the server (`sudo PORT=80 npm start`).

-### Setting up a new box
+### Setting up a new beta

 Work in progress!

-1. Create a new EC2 box.
-(Ubuntu Server 16.04 LTS)
+1. Create a new EC2 box (Ubuntu Server 16.04 LTS) with port 80 (HTTP) in the inbound rules for the security group.
-2. Add the `bN` and `dev` records to the DNS on [hover.com](https://hover.com)
+2. Add/edit the `bN` and `dev` records to the DNS with the new box's IP on [hover.com](https://hover.com)
-3. Add port 80 (HTTP) to the inbound rules for the security group.
-4. Connect: `ssh -i myvisaangel.pem ubuntu@b1.myvisaangel.com`
+3. Connect: `ssh -i myvisaangel.pem ubuntu@bN.myvisaangel.com`
-5. Do the following:
+4. Do the following:

 ```sh
 # Grab the code from GitHub and go into the code's folder